 - the events and digital format of the events hosted

-- messages sent via the Conference support portal; and
+- messages sent via the Conference and/ or community support portal; and

 Personal information processed in connection with the Services is controlled by SA Innovation Summit (Pty) Ltd.